Home / Attractions / Cutty Sark

 The Cutty Sark

 Worth Paying?
-Absolutely yes!
-Otherwise you’re missing out on an opportunity to clamber aboard the last surviving tea clipper dating back to 1869 that’s a living testimony to our maritime history.
+We’d say so as here’s an opportunity to clamber aboard the last surviving tea clipper dating back to 1869 that’s a living testimony to our maritime history.

 Take Tea under the Cutty Sark; there is something quite decadent about drinking Twinings tea under the last surviving tea clipper.

-Explore Greenwich; why not combine a trip to the Cutty Sark with a budget trip along the River Thames or explore the Greenwich Foot Tunnel literally next door.
+Explore Greenwich; why not combine a visit to the Cutty Sark with a Trip along the River Thames or explore the Greenwich Foot Tunnel literally next door.

 Red Comment Icon